 This encourages activity as kids can easily access equipment directly from their cubbies.
 It promotes social development and collaborative play as children learn to share combined structures.

 The integrated design seamlessly blends practical storage needs with opportunities for physical challenge, creativity, and interactive recreation.
-This holistic approach keeps children actively engaged throughout outdoor play by eliminating boundaries between functional zones.
+This holistic approach keeps children engaged throughout outdoor play by eliminating boundaries between functional zones.

 Promoting Learning and Development